SEARCH

 Along with the written instructions, I have provided a video walk-through so you can see how easy this is in real time.
 Excuse how many times I say ‘um’ in the video.
 I have since learned to pre-plan what I want to say while recording a video.

 Because I’m a fan of debt-free living, I challenge myself to find supplies at really good prices.
 I got these pieces for a grand total of $4.50 at the local thrift shop.
-I’m always on the lookout for durable glass pieces in any colours I like.
+I’m always on the lookout for durable glass pieces in any colors I like.
 Bold blues are a personal favorite.
-If you live near me and go to the same thrift shops, please pick a different colour to obsess over.

 Teacup garden totem made from thrift shop finds.